Donna Andrews (golfer)

-Donna Andrews (born April 12, 1967) is an American professional golfer.
+Donna Andrews (born April 12, 1967) is an American professional golfer who played on the LPGA Tour.
+She won six times on the tour including one major, the 1994 Nabisco Dinah Shore.

+Early life and amateur career

-Born in Lynchburg, Virginia, Andrews played college golf at the University of North Carolina in Chapel Hill, and won the North and South Women's Amateur at Pinehurst in 1988.
+Andrews was born in 1967 in Lynchburg, Virginia.
+She played college golf at the University of North Carolina.
+She won the 1988 North and South Women's Amateur held at Pinehurst.

+Professional career

 Andrews' rookie season on the LPGA Tour was 1990; she won six titles between 1993 and 1998, including a major championship, the 1994 Nabisco Dinah Shore, won with a birdie on the final hole.
 Her best finish on the money list was third in 1998, and she also made the top ten in 1993 (9th) and 1994 (5th).
 Andrews represented the United States in the Solheim Cup in 1994 and 1998, and was the captain of the Junior Solheim Cup team in 2007.

 After her retirement from LPGA Tour, Andrews became a golf instructor at Pine Needles Resort near Pinehurst, North Carolina and is co-owner of Andrews and James Real Estate.

+Personal life

-Andrews has two children; son Connor and daughter Sarah with husband James Tepatti.
+Andrews has two children with husband James Tepatti.